infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Game design document cas.md

 ~~Flag pole or sumthin - A symbol of worship of sorts~~ Cafeteria
 ~~Park - the seems-to-be "safe" place.~~
+DORMS - TO THE DORMS MATE

 **Characters**
-**Idea: if they are under control, the are robots, if not, then humans**
+~~**Idea: if they are under control, the are robots, if not, then humans**~~
 Physical:
+Bullied - weak people who get bullied
-School shooters - they’ve had enough of this school, and life in general School bullies - they haven’t seen you as a target ( less like bullies and more like mafia) Teachers - Spine device controls.
+School shooters - they’ve had enough of this school, and life in general School bullies - they haven’t seen you as a target ( less like bullies and more like mafia) ~~Teachers - Spine device controls. ~~
-Principal - Enthusiastic tone with dark actions Janitor -
+Principal - Enthusiastic tone with dark actions (also act as a guide) ~~Janitor - ~~
+Cashier - just a basic guy that only gives a fuck when u buy something

 Mental monsters
+Big sad - The big guy that sometimes follows you around (gets bigger as you progress)

 ### Events
-Mugging - at night around the dorms
+~~Mugging - at night around the dorms~~

-School shooting - At the school probably
+School shooting - At the school probably (At the tracks (last stage (or at least close to the last stage)))

-Chase scene by the enemies
+~~Chase scene by the enemies~~

-Suicides - happens every other day
+Suicides - happens ~~every other day~~ more often as you progress

 Bullying - People getting pushed around at night.
 May be one of the endings, be the bully, or be the bullied.

-Drug trade - students are too stressed
+~~Drug trade - students are too stressed~~